ErhanFuchedzhiev/m365-modern-workplace-copilot-project/docs/05–onedrive-known-folder-move-(kfm).md

 # 05 – OneDrive Known Folder Move (KFM)

-In my Modern Workplace environment, I use OneDrive Known Folder Move (KFM) to make sure user data is always synced, protected, and available across devices.
+In my Modern Workplace setup, I use OneDrive Known Folder Move (KFM) to automatically protect user data by redirecting Desktop, Documents, and Pictures into OneDrive.
 By redirecting Desktop, Documents, and Pictures to OneDrive, I remove the risk of users saving important files only on their local machines.

 ---